csquare-d/k8s-training/README.md

 ### 3. Start the Exercises

 The exercises are located in the `exercises/` subdirectory.
-Start with kubectl basics if you're new to Kubernetes, then move on to security.
+Start with kubectl basics if you're new to Kubernetes, then progress through security and finally the attack scenario.

 ```bash
 cd exercises/